psadmin-io/ps-vagabond-packer/readme.md

 1. [Packer](https://packer.io/docs/installation.html) installed with a minimum version of 0.12.3.
 2. [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - Tested with 5.1.12
+3. [Berkshelf](http://berkshelf.com/) - Used to find and vendor Chef cookbook dependencies.
+This is easist installing via the [ChefDK](https://downloads.chef.io/chef-dk/)

+## Vendoring the cookbooks
+The Windows 2016 templates use the `packer-templates` Chef cookbook to provision the image.
+The cookbook located in `cookbooks/packer-templates` has dependencies on a few community cookbooks.
+These cookbooks need to be downloaded.
+To do this:

+1. `cd` to `cookbooks/packer-templates`
+2. Run `berks vendor ../../vendor/cookbooks`

+This downloads all dependencies and saves them in vendor/cookbooks.
+From here packer will upload them to the image being built.

 ## Invoking the template
 Invoke `packer` to run a template like this: